lunchboxer/express-njk-datastar-template/README.md

 ## Quirks

-- tooling for datastar is not great.
+Tooling for datastar is not great.
 The javascript is in a string so the normal javascript lsp ignores it.
 I've heard there is a vscode extension now?

 ## Getting started